dwaring87/rtm-api/README.md

 }
 ```

-If the API Method does not require a User's authToken, the request can be made
+If the API Method does not require a User's Auth Token, the request can be made
 using the `get` function available from the `RTMClient`.

 ```javascript